CourseReps/ECEN489-Spring2015/Miscellaneous/README.md

 ## Peer Evaluation

-As part of every project, students are required to complete a Peer Evaluation Form to assess the individual contributions of other team members.
+As part of every project, students are required to complete a Peer Evaluation Form to assess the individual contributions of their team members.
 A rubric that explains the four evaluation criteria appears below.

 * __Effort & Quality:__